vmg/sundown/README.md

 -------

-There is nothing to install. `Hoedown` is composed of 4 `.c` files (`markdown.c`, `buffer.c` and `stack.c`), so just throw them in your project.
+There is nothing to install. `Hoedown` is composed of 4 `.c` files (`markdown.c`, `buffer.c`, `stack.c`, and `autolink.c`) and their headers, so just throw them in your project.
 Zero-dependency means zero-dependency.
-You might want to include `render/html.c` if you want to use the included XHTML renderer, or write your own renderer.
+You might want to include `html.c`, `html_smartypants.c` and `escape.c` if you want to use the included XHTML renderer, or write your own renderer.
 Either way, it's all fun and joy.

-If you are hardcore, you can use the included `Makefile` to build `Hoedown` into a dynamic library, or to build the sample `sundown` executable, which is just a commandline Markdown to XHTML parser.
+If you are hardcore, you can use the included `Makefile` to build `Hoedown` into a dynamic library, or to build the sample `hoedown` executable, which is just a commandline Markdown to XHTML parser.
 (If gcc gives you grief about `-fPIC`, e.g. with MinGW, try `make MFLAGS=` instead of just `make`.)